NHES and ELMI agency logos

 Police Department Full-time

-Fire Department Full-time Chief & volunteer
+Fire Department Full-time Chief, per diem & volunteer

 Emergency Medical Service Volunteer